 Facebook Shops is a solid option for most businesses.
 It's easy to set up and will work for brands of every size - no matter what they sell or who they're targeting.

 To get started brands simply import a product catalogue.
-Then Facebook Shops will automatically showcase your products based on user preferences behaviour and purchase history.
+Then Facebook Shops will automatically showcase your products based on user preferences behavior and purchase history.
 Shoppers can check out on Facebook or your site.

 Brands that set up Facebook Shops can implement Instagram social commerce with just a couple of extra steps.
 Using the same catalogue you can create shoppable posts and add product stickers to your stories.